 To fulfil the requirement relating to technical condition monitoring as mentioned in the first subsection, the NORSOK N-005 standard should be used in the area of health, working environment and safety.
-Floating facilities which shall be inspected and maintained at sea without regular dry-docking, should use the following standards: DNVGL-RU-OU-0102, Chapter 2, Section 1, Part 12 for semi-submersible facilities and DNVGL-OS-C103 Appendix A1.2 for ship-shaped facilities.
+Floating facilities which shall be inspected and maintained at sea without regular dry-docking, should use DNVGL-RU-OU-0102, Chapter 2, Section 1, Part 12.
+Ship-shaped facilities should use DNVGL-OS-C103 Appendix A1.2.